Preschool Nursery Article Winter Health Check

 During the winter months we are 80% more likely to get a cold, here are some survival tips on how to keep you and your family healthy.

-We can help keep our children healthy by providing a balanced and varied menu rich in fruit, dairy and vegetables.
-Milk and dairy rich produce such as cheese and yogurts are a great sources of protein and vitamins A + B12, these vitamins help to boost your immune system.
+- We can help keep our children healthy by providing a balanced and varied menu rich in fruit, dairy and vegetables.
+Milk and dairy-rich produce such as cheese and yoghurts are a great sources of protein and vitamins A + B12, these vitamins help to boost your immune system.

 Keeping hydrated and drinking water also helps to loosen mucus during a cold and replenish lost fluids during a fever.

 Although the weather is cold and miserable fresh air and exercise play a vital part in keeping germs at bay.
 Studies have shown that exposure to cold or damp weather does not increase your chances of catching a cold.
 Fresh air also helps to boosts immunity and strengthens bones.

 Washing hands is vital, as during the day your child touches 100’s of objects.
 Washing hands with soap and warm water at mealtimes, after toileting, as well as frequently throughout the day will help to wash any bugs away.
 Encouraging your child not to touch their eyes and nose will also help to protect them from germs, the unwashed human hand is covered in thousands of germs and when a child rubs their nose or eyes they deposit germs directly onto their mucous membrane, where they are rapidly absorbed into the bloodstream.

 Most fevers are caused by an infection or other illness.

 Fever helps your body to fight infections by stimulating the body's natural defences.
 By increasing the body's temperature, a fever makes it harder for the bacteria and viruses that cause infections to survive.